Upper bounds for integrated information: Upper bounds for mechanism integrated information

 It is evident that the difference measure of the form $p(z\mid m) \pospart{\log_2 ( \frac{p(z\mid m)}{q(z \mid m)})}$ plays a central role in measuring $\varphi$.
 This was derived from the postulates of IIT and was first introduced in \cite{Barbosa2020AInformation}.
 In short, this measure satisfies the following properties: \begin{enumerate*}[label=(\roman*)] \item The measure differs from $0$ only if the probability of the state is increased. \item The measure is not an aggregate over all the states and reflects how much change is made in an individual state. \item In a scenario where $p(z_1 \cup z_2 \mid m) = p_1(z_1 \mid m )p_2(z_2 \mid m)$, $q(z_1 \cup z_2 \mid m) = q_1(z_1 \mid m )q_2(z_2 \mid m)$, and $p_2(z_2 \mid m ) = q_2(z_2 \mid m)$, the measure produces a smaller value for the purview $z_1 \cup z_2$ than only $z_1$.
 This scenario represents the case where $m$ makes no difference to a subset of the purview $z_2$, therefore having this subset in the maximal purview is discouraged. \end{enumerate*}

 We can look at this measure as the product of two terms.
 The first term, $p(z \mid m)$, is referred to as selectivity, while the second term, $ \pospart{ \log_2 ( \frac{p(z \mid m)}{q(z \mid m)}) } $, is called informativeness.
 Adding new units can never increase the selectivity, therefore the measure is only increased if the new units increase the informativeness enough.
-Variations of this measure have been used to define integrated information of distinctions and systems \cite{Albantakis2022IntegratedTerms,Marshall2023SystemInformation}.
+Variations of this measure have been used to define integrated information of distinctions and systems \cite{Albantakis2023IntegratedTerms,Marshall2023SystemInformation}.
 However, the question of how large these measures can get remains open.
 In this section, we first study the maximum integrated information achievable by a single distinctions.
 Then we show why this upper bound cannot be achieved by all the distinctions of a system, by studying a few important special cases.

 Our working assumption to derive these bounds is that the system is realizable by a TPM that is a product of unit TPMs (conditional independence).
-This is a minimal assumption as both the definition of $\varphi$ and causal marginalization process make use of such TPM \cite{Barbosa2021MechanismInformation, Albantakis2022IntegratedTerms, Marshall2023SystemInformation}.
+This is a minimal assumption as both the definition of $\varphi$ and causal marginalization process make use of such TPM \cite{Barbosa2021MechanismInformation, Albantakis2023IntegratedTerms, Marshall2023SystemInformation}.
+The conditional independence reflect the assumption that the state of the units only depend on the previous time step and there is no instantaneous causation.
 Furthermore, we consider systems consisting of binary units, but the results are generalizable to non-binary units as well.
 In \nameref{S2_Appendix}, we show that our results still hold even if we use slightly different difference measures such as point-wise mutual information or Kullback–Leibler divergence.